 Peterson Toscano has shaken up Bible academics and received high praise for his ground-breaking, genre-bending, gender blending Bible scholarship.
-By unearthing the stories of gender-variant people in the Hebrew and Christian scriptures, Toscano’s one-person play deepens well-known (and lesser-known) Bible stories and presents an array of Bible characters with an array of genders.
+By unearthing the stories of gender-variant people in the Hebrew and Christian scriptures, Toscano’s film deepens well-known (and lesser-known) Bible stories and presents an array of Bible characters with an array of genders.

 It is an absolute must-see for all… I haven’t had my brain opened up and refilled so gracefully in a long, long time.
 My heart loved it too.

 As a Jewish Studies scholar, educator, and activist for TBLG inclusion in Jewish communities, it was a thrill to see confident transgender characters from the Hebrew scriptures given flesh via the performance activism of Peterson Toscano –and, more importantly, to recognize through his performance that those characters fulfilled social roles in Jewish communities as gender variant folk.
 Bring Transfigurations to your shul and create an opportunity to dialogue about present-day transgender people in Jewish communities.

 Peterson Toscano's work combines astute readings of the Bible with great story-telling and comedy.
 He offers interpretations of the texts and insights that even experienced biblical scholars haven't seen before.
 When portrayed by Toscano, Bible stories and characters come to life with wit, sympathy, and humor.